IdeaCraftersHQ/RouteLLM/README.md

 Above, we pick `gpt-4-1106-preview` as the strong model and `anyscale/mistralai/Mixtral-8x7B-Instruct-v0.1` as the weak model, setting the API keys accordingly.
 You can route between different model pairs or providers by updating the model names as described in [Model Support](#model-support).

 Want to route to local models?
 Check out [Routing to Local Models](examples/routing_to_local_models.md).

+You can also use our intent-based routing middleware to route queries to specialized models based on detected intents (see [Intent-Based Routing](#intent-based-routing) below).

 2. Each routing request has a *cost threshold* that controls the tradeoff between cost and quality.
 We should calibrate this based on the types of queries we receive to maximize routing performance.
 As an example, let's calibrate our threshold for 50% GPT-4 calls using data from Chatbot Arena.
 ```